apibrew/apibrew/website/content/docs/dhctl/dhctl.md

 ## dhctl

-dhctl - client for data-handler
+dhctl - client for apibrew

 ### Synopsis

-dhctl is cli util for data-handler, you can do various of operations with dhctl
+dhctl is cli util for apibrew, you can do various of operations with dhctl

 ```
 dhctl [flags]